CaffeinatedDragonWare/WindowsHandheldMod/README.md

+WARNING: Only Works on Windows 10 (Don't try on Windows 11)

 This mod temporarily replaces Windows explorer with a launcher of your choosing (Steam, playnite, etc.) and it will play a boot movie before hand.

 Download one of the startup.bat scripts.
 If you want to use a boot video, download the ffplay.exe ([https://ffmpeg.org/download.html#build-windows](https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-2024-02-15-git-a2cfd6062c-full_build.7z)) and a boot movie from a site like steamdeckrepo (https://steamdeckrepo.com/).
 By default, the boot movie must be named boot.webm and everything must be in your Videos folder.
 If you want to use multiple boot movies and have one randomly selected when Windows boots, create a folder inside of your Videos folder called "bootvideos" and download the random_boot_movie.bat script.
 Put all of your boot movies in the newly created "bootvideos" folder.